SenZhangAI/oh-my-zsh-sen/README.md

 4. `cd oh-my-zsh-sen`

-5. add or delete plugins as you with in `plugins.conf`, for example(*Notice that you may need to remove `vi-mode` plugin if you don't familar with vim*):
+5. add or delete plugins as you with in `plugins.conf`, for example:

+(*Notice that you may need to remove `vi-mode` plugin if you don't familar with vim*)

 ```
 git z zsh-syntax-highlighting